GTeref/gterefi/_pages/about.md

 ---

 ## Hello!
-My name is Giovanni, and I am a senior-year student from Indonesia, currently majoring in Computer Science & Applied Mathematics and Statistics at Stony Brook University.
+My name is Giovanni, and I am a senior-year student from Indonesia.
+I am currently studying Computer Science & Applied Mathematics and Statistics at Stony Brook University.

 I am an ambitious and driven student, always interested in the latest technologies and eager to learn new skills.